D-Day: Allies Commemorate Pivotal World War II Invasion, 75 Years Later

 Thy will be done, Almighty God.
 Amen."

-The D-Day invasion was a massive undertaking, involving more than 150,000 soldiers, aviators, paratroopers and sailors from the U.S., the U.K. and Canada who were intent on seizing control of five beaches, codenamed Utah, Omaha, Gold, Juno, and Sword.
+The D-Day invasion was a massive undertaking, involving more than 150,000 troops, aviators, paratroopers and sailors from the U.S., the U.K. and Canada who were intent on seizing control of five beaches, codenamed Utah, Omaha, Gold, Juno, and Sword.

-Wednesday's ceremony included reenactments of the military decisions that led up to the operation — including details about the weather report that convinced Gen. Dwight Eisenhower to postpone it by one day, due to bad conditions.
+Wednesday's ceremony included reenactments of the military decisions that led up to the operation — including details about the weather report that persuaded Gen. Dwight Eisenhower to postpone it by one day, due to bad conditions.

-In a message to the troops in that invasion force, Eisennhower warned that their Nazi enemy was well trained and would fight savagely.
+In a message to the troops in that invasion force, Eisenhower warned that their Nazi enemy was well trained and would fight savagely.
 But, he concluded, the Allies had gained an edge.

 General Dwight D. Eisenhower’s original "D-day Statement to Soldiers, Sailors, and Airmen of the Allied Expeditionary Force" is now on display in the National Archives Museum in honor of #DDay75 https://t.co/j3Pa6MW2EL pic.twitter.com/9Kp6Z3U5uX— US National Archives (@USNatArchives) June 5, 2019